bshepherdson/etsjobs/README.md

 be done in order, only one of the city pairs is open at a time.
 You'll have to keep track of that.

-A few are missing because I haven't gotten around to implementing them yet.

-- "Taste the Sun" is missing because I don't have a list of ADR cargoes.
-- "Grand Tour" is not implemented because it would list way too many jobs to be useful.
-That one isn't hard to search for.
+"Grand Tour" is not implemented because it would list way too many jobs to be useful.
+That one isn't hard to search for by hand.

 ## Future Work

 There are four main lines of future work:

-- Adding the missing achievements.
 - ATS support.
 - Stretching: ordering jobs by proximity to the player, or by some kind of `distance / expiration time` "plausibility" metric.
 This lists many jobs that